 What is a split home loan?

-A split home loan allows borrowers to split their mortgage into two separate loans - one portion is charged interest at a fixed rate while the other portion is charged at a variable rate.
+A split home loan allows borrowers to split their mortgage into two separate loans - one portion is charged interest at a fixed rate, while the other portion is charged at a variable rate.
 The size of each portion is up to you.
-You don’t need to split your home loan into equal halves, you can choose a different ratio e.g. 60% variable, 40% fixed.
+A split home loan doesn’t have to be divided equally.
+Many lenders allow you to customise the split - for example, allocating 60% to a variable rate and 40% to a fixed rate.

 Essentially, split home loans allow borrowers to reap the benefits of both the security and certainty of a fixed rate loan (budgeting and repayments) and the flexibility of a variable rate loan (no cap on extra repayments, offset accounts, etc).